dickermoshe/free-for-dev/README.md

   * [Wufoo](https://www.wufoo.com/) - Quick forms to use on websites.
 Free plan has a limit of 100 submissions each month.
   * [Web3Forms](https://web3forms.com) - Contact forms for Static & JAMStack Websites without writing backend code.
 Free plan allows Unlimited Forms, Unlimited Domains & 250 Submissions per month.
   * [Zoho Forms](https://www.zoho.com/forms/) - with 40+ field types, customizable themes, situation-specific templates, and a simple user interface, helps you create beautiful, functional forms for all your needs
+  * [Cognito Forms](https://www.cognitoforms.com/) - Free form builder with conditional fields, on-the-fly calculations, and payment proccessing.
+500 submissions/month.
+Submissions are stored online and can be emailed and/or POSTed to a endpoint.

 ## CDN and Protection